Finding Quality Day Care Checklist

 When you visit, keep a critical eye on some of the major issues below, and request a one-on-one chat with at least one of the child care professionals who work there.

-- Is the facility’s first priority to provide developmentally appropriate programs and activities which help children learn and grow?
+- Is the facility’s first priority to provide developmentally appropriate programs and activities that help children learn and grow?